dustywhite7/Econ8310/SlidesCode/2,3 - ARIMA.md

 # Finding the Right Fit

-- Time series models are unique in Econometrics: we will nearly always **visually** diagnose the proper specifications for our model
+- Time series models are unique in Econometrics: we will typically **visually** diagnose the proper specifications for our model
 	- This takes practice
 	- This takes repetition and iteration for any given model